 This program has great potential to impact society and empower our younger generations to feel like they have a voice in improving conditions for many people.

 I hope many other schools can take advantage of this important and excellent curriculum for their students.

-The Nest Curricula were originally inspired by the documentary film, PLAYGROUND: The Child Sex Trade in America, directed by Nest Foundation director, Libby Spears.
-PLAYGROUND was one of the first feature-length documentary films to comprehensively examine the rising and insidious trends of child sex trafficking in America and has reached audiences around the world.
+The Nest Curricula were originally inspired by the documentary film, PLAYGROUND, directed by Nest's Executive Director, Libby Spears.
+PLAYGROUND was one of the first feature-length documentary films to comprehensively examine the insidious trends of child sexual exploitation in America and has reached audiences around the world.

-Executive produced by George Clooney, Grant Heslov, Steven Soderbergh, and Abby Disney and punctuated with poignant animation by Japanese pop artist Yoshitomo Nara, PLAYGROUND illuminates a sinister industry of unrecognized pervasiveness.
+Executive produced by George Clooney, Grant Heslov, Steven Soderbergh, Abby Disney, and Lauren Embrey and punctuated with poignant animation by Japanese pop artist Yoshitomo Nara, PLAYGROUND illuminates a sinister industry of unrecognized pervasiveness.
 A comprehensive revelation of an unknown epidemic, PLAYGROUND has been called essential viewing for any parent or engaged citizen.